Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Exceptions if using a hot shoe commander: (if with the specific equipment):

-Handheld flash meters will simply meter the weak commander signals, not the final flash.
-Of course, we cannot control TTL lights anyway (except via Flash Compensation).
-The visible commander signals will also interfere with the meter, same way - TTL or manual level.
+Handheld flash meters will simply meter the early weak commander signals, not the final flash.
+We cannot control TTL lights anyway (except via Flash Compensation).
+The visible commander signals will also interfere with the meter, same way, for TTL or manual level.
 Every shutter button flashes to send TTL or Manual power level to the remote.
 The meter will meter this, not the actual flash unit.
 However, an infrared commander may not interfere with the meter.
 Sekonic meters (has IR filter to Not be sensitive to infrared) can be used with Commander Manual power levels, in some cases -- IF using a SU-800 commander, or IF the Nikon SG-3IR IR Panel is used in front of the camera commander, AND ALSO IF meter is not too close to the commander.
 Meter should be at least 5 or 6 feet distant from shielded infrared commander to not see any effect (may see EU error if closer).
-And of course, you cannot meter the internal flash this way (in Commander mode), the red infrared panel interferes, and without it, the command flash interferes.
-Any TTL group preflash will still interfere of course, but FV Lock can shift that to be earlier.
+You cannot meter the internal flash this way (in Commander mode), the red infrared panel interferes, and without it, the command flash interferes.
+Any TTL group preflash will still interfere, but FV Lock can shift that to be earlier.
 Switching all lights to real Manual mode is the easy solution, especially if you plan to use a flash meter.
 Triggering can be optical slave or radio trigger (SB-700 to SB-910 all have the SU-4 mode).

 You do realize these are kludges, right?
 Really, just pick either a Commander system or a Manual flash system, and go with it.
 All works great if you don't attempt to mix systems.